• About

 September 30, 2015 by Andrew Girdwood Leave a Comment

-The X-Files is coming back to TV.
+https://www.youtube.com/watch?v=_1SmJUBT5q0 The X-Files is coming back to TV.
 There will be a six-episode “event series” from Chris Carter that’ll run on Fox in the US.
 Hopefully it’ll escape America and make it to Europe as well – Fox does have a channel in the UK.
-David Duchovny is back as Fox Mulder and Gillian Anderson is […]
+David Duchovny is back as Fox Mulder and Gillian Anderson […]

-Filed Under: TV Tagged With: David Duchovny, Gillian Anderson, trailers, x-files
+Filed Under: TV Tagged With: trailers

 What if… Borg sea battles